sergeimakarovv/Solar-Panel-Detection/README.md

 ## **Notes**

+All the input data, trained models, JSON files with losses and evaluation metrics can be found in [**Google Drive**](https://drive.google.com/drive/folders/10p3SCaN2at0BQcw9AK6mUX1jUAQTx9J_?usp=sharing)

 How to run the code:

 - Ensure to download the necessary packages as in `requirements.txt`
-- Download the data from the mentioned sources
+- Download the data from the mentioned sources (or from the Google Drive)
 - Define your own project folder path
 - Make sure to use a PyTorch version compatible with the GPU